russmatney/org-crud/readme.md

 There is not much to the parser besides a thin layer on top of [organum](https://github.com/gmorpheme/organum).
-Organum does not nest the org items - it returns a flattened list, regardless of the items' heirarchichal relationship.
+Organum does not nest the org items - it returns a flattened list, regardless of the items' hierarchical relationship.
 Org-crud provides both a flattened and nested option for parsing org items.